Mokel-on/CC-Server/README.md

 #Identity Provider

-I sue the identity provider with Google Cloud Platform For the sign in email and password
+I use the identity provider with Google Cloud Platform For the sign in email and password

 Key Api Authen :